-Quantum’s Safety Observation software collects information from employees, who submit reports via the mobile app.
+Quantum’s Hazard Reporting software collects information from employees, who submit reports via the mobile app.
 This information is converted into data analytics that are simple and easy to understand.
 All of the data provided in the dashboard is compiled into charts that safety managers can use to track and analyze safety hazards in the workplace.
 These charts put the raw data into context and give the safety manager a more accurate representation of why and how each incident occurs, taking the guesswork out of addressing safety concerns and making corrective action plans more efficient and effective.
 The dashboard also features real-time risk tracking that allows users to catch repeat incidents before they occur, improving overall workplace safety performance.

 Data is represented on the dashboard using three separate reports: Observed Hazards by Frequency, Estimated Risk Exposure by Hazard, and Cause Frequency Over Time.